synesthesiam/voice2json/docs/commands.md

 ## pronounce-word

-Uses [eSpeak](https://github.com/espeak-ng/espeak-ng) to pronounce words *the same way that the speech recognizer is expecting to hear them*.
-This depends on a manually created [phoneme map](formats.md#espeak-phoneme-maps) in each profile.
+Uses [eSpeak](https://github.com/espeak-ng/espeak-ng) or [MaryTTS](http://mary.dfki.de/) to pronounce words *the same way that the speech recognizer is expecting to hear them*.
+This depends on manually created [phoneme maps](formats.md#phoneme-maps) in each profile.

-Inputs can be provided either as arguments **or** lines via standard in.
+Words can be provided either as arguments **or** lines via standard in.
+You can also [save output to a WAV file](#redirecting-wav-output).

-Assuming you're using the `en-us_pocketsphinx-cmu` profile:
+Assuming you're using the [en-us_pocketsphinx-cmu](https://github.com/synesthesiam/en-us_pocketsphinx-cmu) profile:

 ```bash
 voice2json pronounce-word hello